 A2.
 In general, communication of quality control policies and procedures to firm personnel includes a description of the quality control policies and procedures and the objectives they are designed to achieve, and the message that each individual has a personal responsibility for quality and is expected to comply with these policies and procedures.
-Encouraging firm personnel to communicate their views or concerns on quality control matters recognizes the importance of obtaining feedback on the firm's quality control system.
+Encouraging firm personnel to communicate their views or concerns on quality control matters recognizes the importance of obtaining feedback on the firm's system of quality control.

 A3.
-Documentation and communication of policies and procedures for smaller firms may be less formal and extensive than in larger firms with more personnel or multiple office locations.
+Documentation and communication of policies and procedures for smaller firms may be less formal and extensive than for larger firms.